cozy/cozy-stack/doc/architecture.md

 The architecture of Cozy is composed of:

-- a reverse proxy
+- A reverse proxy.
-- the cozy stack
+- The cozy stack.
-- a couchdb instance to persist the JSON documents
+- A CouchDB instance to persist the JSON documents.
-- a space for storing files.
+- A space for storing files.

 All of this can run on a personal server, self-hosted at home, like a Raspberry Pi: